TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 {{< toc >}}

+_Acknowledgement: Some vendor names or logos appear.
+I'm paid by none and none are to be interpreted as recommendations over similar solutions that might exist._

 ## Versatility

 Kubernetes is everywhere: It can facilitate a variety of workloads in a variety of environments: